crond-jaist/iotrain-lab/README.md

   trainees simultaneously.
 * All the container directories in the IoTrain-Lab distribution contain `README.md` files with additional information about those containers.
 Please refer to them for details.
+Our README file for the Moodle container is named `README_moodle.md` and is located in the top IoTrain-Lab directory.
+* The Moodle container also uses a PostgreSQL database, and for security reasons you should also change that username and password by editing the file `.env` located in the newly-created directory `docker-compose-moodle`, then rebuilding the container.

 ### FIT/IoT-LAB account